 What Food Does German Riesling Pair Well With?

+Is German Riesling dry or sweet?
+What food do I pair them with?
+Let’s take a look.
 German Rieslings are known for pairing well with Chinese food, Cajun cuisine, Tex-Mex (with cilantro), roasted pork, roasted duck or goose, fresh seafood and Thai.
 Pair lighter, crisper and young Rieslings with delicate (or raw) fish.
 More substantial or aged Riesling with Asian food, chicken, salmon and tuna.

 German Wine Regions That Make High Quality Riesling

-Mosel – the best vineyards planted on its steep slopes with slate soils.
+- Mosel – the best vineyards planted on its steep slopes with slate soils.
 The cool climate is mitigated by the Mosel river and the stony soils which store and radiate heat.
 While difficult to farm and harvest the Riesling grapes, the results are world renowned floral and green citrus wines with great acidity and steely minerality.

-Nahe – Similarly steep slopes on the river Nahe, but a warmer climate and range of soils means the Rieslings’ have some riper characters and dry wines are more predominant.
+- Nahe – Similarly steep slopes on the river Nahe, but a warmer climate and range of soils means the Rieslings’ have some riper characters and dry wines are more predominant.

-Rheingau – Prestigious region which produces full bodied Riesling.
+- Rheingau – Prestigious region which produces full bodied Riesling.
 Typical primary fruit will be peaches, with some of the best botrytised sweet Riesling coming from the Rheingau.

-Rheinhessen – Not as well-known for Riesling but produces some of the fullest-body examples on the banks of the Rhine River.
+- Rheinhessen – Not as well-known for Riesling but produces some of the fullest-body examples on the banks of the Rhine River.

-Pfalz – A big German wine region with the most interesting development in recent years with younger growers seeking higher quality.
+- Pfalz – A big German wine region with the most interesting development in recent years with younger growers seeking higher quality.

 Buying German Riesling – Some Handy Tips